rayan-rtx/repo-for-testing/README.md

 ---

-Thank you for using `deploy-laravel-app-to-ec2`!
+Thank you for using `dockerized-laravel-app`!
 For questions or support, please open an issue on GitHub.